...

 The curling process involves joining hollow rolls on the edges of sheet metal, which eliminates the sharp edges.
 It requires curves for the curls and closing of it.
 Curling dies produce curves; the workpiece is curled as per the shape of the curling die.

-Other forming processes are also used in sheet metal fabrication, such as hemming, rolling, drawing, embossing, and flanging, based on the specific needs.
+Other forming processes are also used in sheet metal fabrication, such as sheet metal hemming, rolling, drawing, embossing, and flanging, based on the specific needs.

 3. Joining Processes